CKs-Technology-News/PrivacyTools/README.md

 #### [Discord alternative Clients](#discord-alternative-clients)

 Your IP and messages will still be shared and belong to Discord and they are NOT encrypted.
+Some alternatives listed are highly controversial.

 - [Fosscord](https://fosscord.com/) – Free and open source software compatible with Discord.
 - [Guilded](https://www.guilded.gg/) – A Discord competitor that is primarily focused on video gaming communities, such as those focused on competitive gaming and eSports. - **controversial**
 - [gtkcord3](https://github.com/diamondburned/gtkcord3) – A lightweight Discord client written in Golang which uses GTK3 for the user interface.
+- [Symphony](https://symphony.com/platform/core-collaboration/) – Work live with your clients and counter-parties with modern, connected collaboration technology. - **controversial**

 ### [IRC](#irc)